24x7fpga/24x7fpga-website/content/rtl_directory/2024_09_07_10_52_50_asynchronous_fifo.md

 A two-flop synchronizer consists of two flip-flops arranged in series without any combinational logic in between.
 By placing these flip-flops close together, the design minimizes propagation delay, improving the reliability of data transfer between asynchronous clock domains.

-The synchronizer circuit samples data using the clock from the clock domain receiving of the data, ensuring that the incoming signal is properly synchronized to the receiving clock domain.
+The synchronizer circuit ensures reliable data transfer between clock domains by sampling the incoming signal with the receiving clock, aligning it to the timing of the destination clock domain.
 This helps prevent metastability and ensures the stable operation of the system.
 A two-flop synchronizer is shown in Figure 1.

 {{< figure src="/ox-hugo/2ff_sync.svg" caption="<span class=\"figure-number\">Figure 1: </span>Two-Flop Synchronizer" >}}